Frequently asked questions

 A. Each frame comes with 3 sets of dropouts.
 Short, medium and long.
 There is 6mm difference in length between each size.

-Q. Can I fit my own shock?
+Q. Can I fit my own shock to a Marra frame?

 A. Yes, any 230x65 will work nicely.
 If you want to buy the frame without the shock, we can adjust the price accordingly.